Projects

 Pre-alpha

 TetraSpot is an implementation of the TETRA protocol stack.
-The project enables running a TETRA base station with support for voice calls (group, individual simplex and full-duplex), SDS messages, GPS location (LIP) and integration with external networks (TetraPack via the TetraPoland hub, SIP/PABX).
+The project enables running a TETRA base station with support for voice calls (group, individual simplex and full-duplex), SDS messages, packet data with internet access, GPS location (LIP) and integration with external networks (TetraPack via the TetraPoland hub, SIP/PABX).
 The microservice-based architecture allows flexible deployment — from a single Raspberry Pi 5 to multi-site configurations.

 Features